The former family home

 More

-Hermenegild Zehentmair was born in 1919 in Aying.
-She was the ninth child of Maria and August Zehentmair and the twin sister of Gusti.
-Hermenegild was unmarried and lived in the Manor House all her life.
-Her big passions were reading and travelling.
-She travelled through Europe with her sisters Gusti and Anna.
-She died in 1981 aged 62.
+Hermenegild Zehentmair was born in Aying in 1919.
+She was the ninth child of Maria and August Zehentmair and Gusti's twin sister.
+Hermenegild was unmarried and lived in the manor house all her life.
+Her great passions were reading and traveling.
+She traveled through Europe with her sisters Gusti and Anna.
+She died in 1981 at the age of 62.

 More

-Johann Liebhard was born in 1845 in Aying as the oldest son of Ursula and Peter Liebhard.
-In 1878, he founded the Brauerei Aying and thus laid the foundation stone for the family-run speciality brewery.
-In 1878, he married Maria Kressierer from Markt Schwaben, with whom he had six children.
-Johann was a passionate brewer, farmer and innkeeper, who also ran his own butchers.
-He was one of the people who had a particularly shaping influence upon Aying and the Ayinger estate.
-In 1910, Johann died at the age of 65.
+Johann Liebhard was born in Aying in 1845 as the eldest son of Ursula and Peter Liebhard.
+In 1878, he founded the Aying brewery, laying the foundations for the family-run specialty brewery.
+In 1878 he married Maria Kressierer from Markt Schwaben, with whom he had six children.
+Johann was a passionate brewer, farmer and innkeeper who also ran his own butcher's shop.
+Für Aying und das Ayinger Anwesen wurde er zu einer der prägenden Persönlichkeiten.
+Johann died in 1910 at the age of 65.

 Kreszenz